-Healthcare cost trend rates Rates for each benefit, respectively, ranging from 3.0% to 5.2% in 2022 and decreasing gradually over the next ten Mortality rate years.
-Pub-2010 Public Retirement Plans Mortality Tables, with mortality improvement projects for 10 years.
+Healthcare cost trend rates Rates for each benefit, respectively, ranging from 3.0% to years.

+5.2% in 2023 and decreasing gradually over the next ten

+Pub-2010 Public Retirement Plans Mortality Tables, with Mortality rate mortality improvement projects for 10 years.

-The actuarial assumptions used in the June 30, 2022 actuarial valuation were based on census information at that time and is believed to be representative of the population for the 2021-2022 school year.
+The actuarial assumptions used in the June 30, 2023 actuarial valuation were based on census information at that time and is believed to be representative of the population for the 2022-2023 school year.